Nic Diederichs Technical High School slashing: The attack

 At about 7:00 a.m.
-(SAST), Harmse arrived at school in his school uniform, wearing a brown mask and with black paint on his face.
+(SAST), Harmse arrived at school in a white t-shirt and jeans, wearing a brown mask and with black paint on his face.
 The mask was reported to be an imitation of the one Slipknot lead vocalist Corey Taylor wears, which Harmse had referred to as the "maggot mask" but the media claimed that it resembled Joey Jordison's own mask and not Taylor's.
-Two other masks were found in Harmse's bag: a clown mask from a Hollywood costume store similar to Shawn Crahan's, and a handmade papier-mâché with drilled holes, painted with tribal marks.
-Three samurai swords were also found in his bag, which included a Sekizo ninja sword and a small katana.
+Two other masks were found in Harmse's bag: a clown mask from a Hollywood costume store similar to Shawn Crahan's and a handmade papier-mâché mask with drilled holes and painted with tribal marks similar to Chris Fehn.
+Three samurai swords were also found in his bag, including a Sekizo ninja sword and a small katana.

-At about 7:20 a.m., during an assembly for a congregation, Harmse took out his 60-cm samurai sword, and slashed 16-year-old pupil Jacques Pretorius' neck, causing him to die immediately.
-Harmse walked down a passage and slashed 17-year-old Stefan Bouwer on the head, and was immediately confronted by two school groundskeepers, Joseph Kodiseng and Simon Manamela, who were both slashed and injured.
+At about 7:20 a.m., during an assembly for a congregation, Harmse took out his 60-cm samurai sword and slashed 16-year-old pupil Jacques Pretorius' neck, killing him immediately.
+Harmse walked down a passage and slashed 17-year-old Stefan Bouwer on the head and was immediately confronted by two school groundskeepers, Joseph Kodiseng and Simon Manamela, who were both slashed and injured.
 All three were taken to hospital.

 Harmse's attack was concluded when he sat down on a brick wall and stuck the sword in the ground, which was grabbed by his younger brother, Corné, who was standing nearby.
 At about 7:45 a.m., Harmse was escorted to the principal's office, and fifteen minutes later was arrested by police without incident.
 He was temporarily held in the custody of the Krugersdorp Police Station.

 Conviction

 On 20 August 2008, Harmse was charged with one count of murder and three counts of attempted murder at the Krugersdorp Magistrate's Court.
 He was later sent to the Sterkfontein Psychiatric Hospital for mental health evaluation.
 On 25 October, after two consecutive months of mental health evaluation and two postponements of the court date, Harmse was ruled to be mentally fit by Magistrate Joachim Nortje.

-The case was transferred to the South Gauteng High Court in Johannesburg for trial in front of Judge Gerhardus Hattingh.
-On 14 April 2009 Harmse pleaded guilty to all four charges, and on 10 October, he was sentenced to twenty years' imprisonment.
+The case was transferred to the South Gauteng High Court in Johannesburg for trial before Judge Gerhardus Hattingh.
+On 14 April 2009, Harmse pleaded guilty to all four charges and on 10 October he was sentenced to twenty years' imprisonment.

+On 3 March 2022, Harmse was given parole.